wenching/cri_rnaseq_2018/README.md

 ## Dataset

-The RNA-seq data used in this tutorial are from the project DLBC.
+The RNA-seq data used in this tutorial are from a [published paper](https://www.ncbi.nlm.nih.gov/pubmed/25499759) that explores PRDM11 and lymphomagenesis.
+We will use the data from the PRDM11 knockdown and wildtype samples.
+You are welcome to explore the full dataset on GEO ([GSE56065](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE56065)).

+>
+> Fog et al., 2015, Loss of PRDM11 promotes MYC-driven lymphomagenesis, Blood 125:1272-1281 The Cancer Genome Atlas Research Network, 2011, Integrated genomic analyses of ovarian carcinoma, Nature, 474:609–615
+>

 ## File description